Planeman/5271-Exercises/hw1/sploit2/readme2.txt

 Sploit2 Step-by-Step
 ====================
 * bcvs starts and makes it through the block list loading.
-The data in argv[2] (the addresses for the %n directives) are writtent to the log buffer in main.
+The data in argv[2] (the addresses for the %n directives) are written to the log buffer in main.
 * The writeLog method is entered and the tempString buffer is allocated.
 * Then the printf directives and shellcode are copied into the